 Praise for How to Love a Forest

-"If Aldo Leopold were a 21st century Vermont forester with one good eye and a contemporary understanding of power and privilege, this might be the sort of book he'd write." —Ben Goldbard, author of Eager
+"If Aldo Leopold were a 21st century Vermont forester with one good eye and a contemporary understanding of power and privilege, this might be the sort of book he'd write." —Ben Goldfarb, author of Eager

 Ethan Tapper